 How to Design Your Home on a Budget

-For those who don’t know our story, my husband and I had a tiny wedding in 2015.
-After shooting over 30 weddings, and being a bridesmaid in 6, I knew it wasn’t for me.
+For those who don’t know our story, my husband and I had a micro-wedding in 2015.
+After shooting over 30 weddings, and being a bridesmaid in 6, I knew a large wedding wasn’t for me.
 My parents gave us the option to have a wedding with the money they saved or we could use the money as a downpayment for a house.
-We took the house.?
+We took the house.